74R45/ClimateObservatory/README.md

 ## *How do I use it?*

 1. Go to https://74r45.github.io/ClimateObservatory/.
-This version doesn't contain data for all years, but it's available anytime.
+The project is hosted on Github Pages so it's available anytime!
 2. Try it yourself locally!
 To do this:
    -   Clone the repository
    -   [Download the dataset](src/main/resources)